fractalhead/dcrawlr/README.md

 # dcrawlr
-A simple dungeon crawler based on a game I created over 10 years ago in a Windows 98 as I was teaching myself to program the Win32 API.
+A super simple dungeon crawler where you can push blocks around and into pits.
+It's based on a game I created, over 10 years ago, on Windows 98, as I was teaching myself to program the Win32 API.
+Initial development consists of converting the C++ code into MonkeyX.
+After that, the code will be optimized and use OOP, something I didn't know about...
+I was in the process of taking a C class when I created it, so everyting was stored in variables and arrays.